grstein/quarkus-distroless-demo/README.md

 # Quarkus: JVM vs JVM Distroless vs Native vs Distroless Native

-This is a demonstration how to build and use a Quarkus application in `JRE`, `Distroless JVM`, `Native`, and `Distroless Native` modes.
+This is a demonstration how to build and use a Quarkus application in `JVM`, `Distroless JVM`, `Native`, and `Distroless Native` modes.

 ## Getting started